Parent Services and Opportunities

 Career Services needs assistance from parents to help current students explore a variety of majors and career fields.
 Serve as a point of contact for your major and/or current occupation, whether you took a direct or indirect route from one to the other.
 Topics students may want to ask career contacts about include how they chose their career, advice for preparing for careers, resume preparation, realistic idea of entry-level salary, suggestions for professional organizations to join, suggestions for courses to take, daily activities of your job, whether you recommend grad school for your job, etc.

 The insight you provide can help shape the career path of SU students.
 They will most certainly value your real-world experience and be appreciative of any advice you are able to provide.
-To volunteer to be contacted by students occasionally regarding your career or to indicate interest in talking with Career Services about other activities, described below, please contact us at firstname.lastname@example.org.
+We encourage parents to join the LinkedIn group, The Association of Southwestern University Alumni and Friends, to facilitate direct networking with students and alumni.
+In addition, to volunteer to be contacted by students occasionally regarding your career or to indicate interest in talking with Career Services about other activities, described below, please contact us at firstname.lastname@example.org.

 Each semester Career Services offers numerous workshops featuring professionals from a variety of career fields sharing advice with current students.
 If you would consider serving on a panel or making a presentation about your work, employer or career path, please let us know.